MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 # Adding `app.js`

-Add an `app.js` file to your project.
+Add a file named `app.js` to your project.
+This is a more conventional name for the root file of an ExpressJS project.

 Mac: